 ‘Avatar’ elevates former boatbuilder onto world stage

-The release of the latest ‘Avatar’ movie has catapulted Matt Houghton’s skillset globally.
+The release of ‘Avatar: The Way of the Water’ has catapulted Matt Houghton's skillset globally.
+The prop maker works at Wellington creative firm Human Dynamo.

 The 2009 blockbuster, ‘Avatar’, benefited from Kiwi ingenuity and know-how.
 It was a technological breakthrough that revolutionised 3D films.